Looking back at CF30: night 5, Oct. 29, the Lexington in London starring Birdie, The Umbrellas and Seablite

 Seablite played their London debut!
 Photo: Jen Matson

 Tonight from the stage, Morgan from the Umbrellas said that her face was hurting from smiling so much and we could all relate!
-The London CF30 shows were like a big loveliest full of fantastic pop music!
+The London CF30 shows were like a big lovefest full of fantastic pop music!
 The show kicked off tonight with the Bay Area pop group Seablite, making their London debut in the most stylish and melodious way!

 Jen from Seablite / Photo: Jen Matson